walunjakarsachinedu/capture-screenshot/README.md

 // Other code...

-// Use the controller's `captureScreenShot` method to get a screenshot of the widget Uint8List capturedImage = await screenShotController.captureScreenShot();
+// Use the controller's `captureScreenShot` method to get a screenshot of the children widget.
+Uint8List capturedImage = await screenShotController.captureScreenShot();
 ```

 **Using `TakeScreenShot` widget**